Logo removal with x-logo

-You need an image editor.
-Ulead Photoimpact for example, or if you're looking for a really good free one, PhotoFiltre (free for non commercial use).
-Save source image to clipboard and then open in the image editor with 'insert'.
+We need an image editor; Ulead Photoimpact for example, or if you're looking for a really good free one, PhotoFiltre (free for non commercial use).
+In VirtualDub, find a black frame or one where the logo is on a black background.
+Use "save source image to clipboard" and then open it in the image editor with 'insert'.

-Find a black frame and cut out the logo there, with some pixels of border around it.
-Write down the origin coordinates of the cut.
+Cut out the logo, with some pixels of border around it.
+Take care to write down the origin coordinates of the cut.

-Save the cut as BMP file with coordinates inserted in the file name, for example:
+Save the cut as a BMP file with coordinates inserted in the file name, for example:

 cam2_x_44_y_51_0.bmp

 Now use the cutout to make a black version of the logo itself, on a white background.
 How to do this depends on the image editor.
-The black should cover all the logo parts, including possible unsharp edges.
+The black should cover all parts of the logo itself, including possible unsharp edges.
 Best use a color selection tool to mark the black parts of the original logo with a tolerance of 16, then fill this with white, invert the selection and fill this with black.
 (With PhotoFiltre, use the magic wand, then the "stroke and fill" command from the right click.
 Be sure to set selection anti aliasing to off!)
-Save the result as (for example)
+Save the result as (for example).
+Attention: adding very small gaps in the logo to the white part here may cause X-logo to crash.
+Don't overdo.
+It may even be helpfiul to expand the black areas by one pixel, this avoids edges that could occur especially in colored areas.

 cam2_x_44_y_51_2.bmp